-‘N Sync Member Lance Bass Says ‘Please Someone Explain’ Britney Spears Conservatorship
+NSYNC Member Lance Bass Says 'Please Someone Explain' Britney Spears Conservatorship

-‘N Sync member Lance Bass has weighed in on the controversy surrounding the conservatorship of his childhood pal, Britney Spears.
+NSYNC member Lance Bass has weighed in on the controversy surrounding the conservatorship of his childhood pal Britney Spears.

-“So what IS the excuse given by the courts to keep Jamie Spears on as conservator??
+"So what IS the excuse given by the courts to keep Jamie Spears on as conservatorship??
 If every single person agrees he is unfit to be in charge of her, then why is it so hard to find an independent person to be responsible?
-Please someone explain!” he exclaimed.
+Please someone explain!"
+Lance wrote on Facebook.

 His followers responded with their own opinions on the matter.